weied/avfintools/README.md

 # avfintools
 It's a complement to the alphavantager library, processing financial data formatted from alphavantager.

-Use your personal key to access the data.
+Use your own token to access the data.